-A Deeper Look at Agmatine BenefitsIt bears repeating that agmatine provides a strong dual-pronged attack.
+A Deeper Look at Agmatine BenefitsIt bears repeating agmatine provides a strong dual-pronged attack.
 Not only does it function as a nootropic, working to improve mental clarity, lower stress levels, and increase focus and well-being, but it also assists with muscle pumps and insulin regulation which can only aid the muscle building process.

 This section will look at the major potential benefits of agmatine supplementation.

 Agmatine has the potential to provide short-term pain relief, but only in regards to thermal hyperalgesia.
 Agmatine does appear to provide a dose-dependent reduction in inflammation and neuropathic pain.
 Agmatine supplementation also shows a statistically significant potential to reduce perceived pain.